 Most importantly, influenza vaccines do not cause the seasonal flu since they are made with either killed or weakened viruses, says the U.S. CDC.

-Flu viruses are classified by proteins on the outer surface of the virus: hemagglutinin (H) and neuraminidase (N).
+Proteins classify flu viruses on the virus's outer surface: hemagglutinin (H) and neuraminidase (N).
 There are 18 different H subtypes and 11 different N subtypes, and viruses can be further broken down into different strains within those subtypes.
 As an example, there are various strains of the H1N1 influenza virus.
 The H protein (also called HA) enables the flu virus to enter a human cell.
 It is made up of a head and a stem.

 Seasonal flu vaccines fight infection by inducing antibodies that target the HA head.
 This region varies season to season, which is why flu vaccines must be updated each year, says the U.S. NIH.